justeat/Topshelf.Nancy/README.md

 Topshelf.Nancy is an extension to Topshelf that allows you to to serve content over http via Nanacy.
 This is done by configuring a hosta nd port for nanacy to listen onto a NancyModule which serves your content.

-Topshelf.Nancy was written to was written to provide an easily repeatable way to add a Nancy endpoint to Windows services configured via Topshelf.
-This includes configuring URL reservations which would otherwise have to be manually configured.
+Topshelf.Nancy was written to was written to provide a way to add a Nancy endpoint to a Windows service configured via Topshelf.

 ## Installation